The Future of the Book

 One of the first acts of the French National Assembly in 1789 was to issue this declaration: "The free communication of thought and opinion is one of the most precious rights of man; every citizen may therefore speak, write and print freely."
 UNESCO still defines "book" as "non-periodical printed publication of at least 49 pages excluding covers".

-Yet, have the innovations of the last five years transformed the concept of "book" irreversibly?
+Yet, have the innovations of the last twenty years transformed the concept of "book" irreversibly?

 The now defunct BookTailor used to sell its book-customization software mainly to travel agents.
 Subscribers assembled their own, private edition tome from a library of electronic content.
 The emerging idiosyncratic anthology was either printed and bound on demand or packaged as an e-book.